As a fan of faster computers from Apple, I’m heartened by this week’s release of an

 As this article was posted,

-the mini Intel Core page
+the mini Intel Core page now reads:

 Mac mini features a graphics processor integrated into the system, and one that’s no slouch, to boot.
 The Intel GMA950 graphics supports Tiger Core Graphics and the latest 3D games.
 It shares fast 667MHz memory with the Intel Core processor, for an incredible value proposition.